 The Irish Times, May 8, 2016

-Vera Klute of one Ireland's most critically-acclaimed contemporary artists.
-Since graduating in fine art from IADT in 2006 with a first-class honours degree, Klute has had solo exhibitions at the RHA Gallery, Dublin, the Butler Gallery, Kilkenny, and at The Molesworth Gallery.
+Since graduating in fine art from IADT in 2006 with a first-class honours degree, Klute has had solo exhibitions at the RHA Gallery, the Butler Gallery, Kilkenny, as well as the Molesworth Gallery.
 She has shown in the group exhibition Rencontres Internationales at the Reina Sofia Museum in Madrid and at the Haus der Kulturen der Welt in Berlin, and was selected for FUTURES 2011 at the RHA.
+Major public commssions undertaken include a portrait bust of Eileen Grey for the grounds E-1027, the designer's iconic house on the Côte d'Azur, as well the sculpture of Luke Kelly at Spencer Dock, on behalf of Dublin City Council.
 She won the 2015 Hennessy Portrait Prize, awarded under the auspices of the National Gallery of Ireland, and the Hennessy-Craig Scholarship at the 2015 RHA Annual Show.
-Her portrait of Sr. Stanislaus Kennedy, commissioned by The National Gallery of Ireland, was added to the National Portrait Collection in 2014.
-She received the Arts Council Bursary Award in 2008, 2009, 2011 and 2013, the K+M Evans Award at the RHA Annual (2013) and the Emerging Visual Artist Award, Wexford Arts Centre (2009).
+Her portrait of Sr. Stanislaus Kennedy, commissioned by The National Gallery of Ireland, was added to the National Portrait Collection in 2014, as was her porcelain and concrete bust of Garry Hynes in 2017.
+Vera is an Associate Member of the Royal Hibernian Academy.